craigmichaelmartin/pure-orm/README.md

 app.listen(port);
 ```

-Based on the tables, I know exactly how to query for this:
+Based on the tables with this data:

 **Person**
 | id | name |